AI Risks to Children – A Quick Guide for Parents

 What you can do:

-AI is often used to keep children scrolling, playing, or watching.
-These algorithms learn what captures their attention and may even push content that’s upsetting or extreme — just to keep them online longer.
+AI is often used to keep children scrolling, playing, or watching - and may gradually influence their thinking or behaviour over time.
+These algorithms learn what captures their attention and may even push content that’s upsetting or extreme - just to keep them online longer.

 What you can do: